Online Curriculum Resources for Allied Health and Health Science Courses

 In this module, students learn to manage the financial aspects of a medical office and identify common terms and concepts associated with accounting tasks.
 They explore billing and collections procedures, and they perform bookkeeping procedures, such as preparing a day sheet and handling cash and receipts.
 Students write checks, reconcile bank statements, and prepare deposit records.

-This module focuses on the procedures that take place when a client enters, transfers, and leaves care.
-Topics include: initial health evaluation and documentation, adult and pediatric vital signs, caring for patients' belongings, and procedures to transfer and discharge patients.
+This module provides an overview of the procedures that take place when a client enters, transfers, and leaves care, including initial health evaluation and documentation, adult and pediatric vital signs, caring for patients' belongings, and the transfer and discharge of patients.

 Students learn to assess the airways of patients and demonstrate both manual and mechanical techniques to assure a patent airway.
 Students then assess ventilation, respiration, and oxygenation, and familiarize themselves with methods to manage respiratory compromise and respiratory distress.
 They distinguish between adequate and inadequate ventilation and also determine the need for artificial ventilation and supplemental oxygen.
 Students learn how to correctly use equipment such as airway adjuncts, suctioning units, bag-valve masks, and non-rebreather masks.

 This module provides an overview of how to assess airways of patients and demonstrate both manual and mechanical techniques to assure a patient airway.
 Note: The EMT Airway module has additional lessons in artificial ventilation and respiratory management that covers these topics in more depth than the EMR Airway module.

 This module provides an overview of the tasks to be done before, during, and after ambulatory surgery including infection control techniques, instruments for common surgeries, guidelines for using anesthetics, and providing follow-up care to surgical patients, including suture and staple removal.

 This module provides an overview of the 12 body systems and how they work together, including structure, functions, diseases, disorders, homeostasis, and immunity.